ttinoco/OPTALG/docs/opt_solver.rst

    &                   \quad && f(x) = 0.  \quad && : \nu
    \end{alignat*}

 using an Augmented Lagrangian algorithm.
-It requires the objective function to be strongly convex.
+It requires the objective function to be convex.

 Ipopt
 =====